ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 An unprotected response to an unauthorized request may disclose information about the resource server and/or its existing relationship with the client.
 It is advisable to include as little information as possible in an unencrypted response.
-When a DTLS session between the client and the resource server already exists, more detailed information MAY be included with an error response to provide the client with sufficient information to react on that particular error.
+When a DTLS session between a known client and the resource server already exists, more detailed information MAY be included with an error response to provide the client with sufficient information to react on that particular error.